rrcobb/backgammon/Readme.md

-# backgammon
+# Backgammon

-implementing a MCTS ai, and maybe other heuristic search ai too
+Implementing a fast core game logic, so that I can mess around with some AI ideas.
+Eventually aiming to explore mcts, if I can get there.

-Notes:
+## devlog
 - JS missing an enum type is bad, missing a tuple is also frustrating...
   - E.g. I end up with a string for the player turn, which is so wack
 - Type signatures would also be helpful... maybe just doing it in typescript would be nicer...
 - The UI is a bit of a hassle, and maybe also takes away focus from some of the AI pieces.
 Feels fragile, quite CSS dependent.
 Rendering in a Canvas seems like it'd be more... natural? idk
-- I kinda want to do it in Rust too... maybe next!
+- I kinda want to do it in Rust too... maybe next! (if the speed really is that limiting...)

 Question:
 - how deep can the tree search go?
 How fast is this?